-The Head of Corporate Finance has been consulted and would comment that there are no identified savings associated with this report that would significantly reduce the current deficit against the allocated budget provision.
-It is however hoped that by adopting these policies the overspend against the LEAs existing Specialised Transport budgets may be reduced, the extent to which is unknown at present (FD 3851/15)
+The Chief Finance Officer has been consulted and would comment that there are no identified savings associated with this report.
+It is however hoped that by adopting these policies the overspend against the existing Specialised Transport budgets may be reduced, the extent to which is unknown at present.
+(FD 4033/16)

-Head of Corporate Legal Services has been consulted and comments have been incorporated into the report (LD 3133/15)
+Head of Regulation & Compliance has been consulted and comments have been incorporated into the report (LD 3316/16)